vrandall66/front-end-submissions-public/1711/mod-3/personal-project/steven-lee-lawson/after1.md

 #### Next Steps?
--selecting cards to go into 'my deck' (favorites)
+-selecting cards to go into 'my deck' (favorites) -setting up store so only 5 api calls are made total -do work on UI tonight
+-set up firebase backend and authenticatio
+-user should be able to authenticate
+-deck should be able to be saved to firebase
+-deck = {
+  userId,
+  array of card ids
+}

 #### What are your concerns (if any)
 -Setting up firebase, have a good tutorial though